Table of Contents

 Limitations

-This is kind of a combination of what the FK Irons and Dragonhawk have.
+This is a combination of what the FK Irons and Dragonhawk have.

 In this case, this machine has a very fancy inner mechanism that allows the motor to work smoothly without losing performance.

-What I see that could benefit the tattoo artist is the variable stroke from 2.8 mm to 4.5 mm.
-Outlining, shading and packing work becomes easier.
+I see that the variable stroke could benefit the tattoo artist from 2.8 mm to 4.5 mm.
+Outlining, shading, and packing work become more manageable.

-As for the design, it looks very clean and smooth and who doesn’t love a sleek design, but this also means there are no unbalanced elements that could make long jobs complicated.
+The design looks very clean and smooth; and who doesn’t love a sleek design?
+This also means there are no unbalanced elements that could make long jobs complicated.

-Lastly, I like the fact that the Stigma Force rotary pen tattoo machine is compatible with RCA plug operation.
-This makes it versatile in case the artist wants to power it in a different way.
+Lastly, I like that the Stigma Force rotary pen tattoo machine is compatible with RCA plug operation.
+This makes it versatile in case the artist wants to power it differently.

 Inkjecta Flite X1 – Best equipped rotary machine and voltage range

-The Injekta Flite X1 is an Australian cordless tattoo machine made with state of the art technology.
+The Injekta Flite X1 is an Australian cordless tattoo machine with state-of-the-art technology.

-What really impresses me is how lightweight the machine is considering all the fancy features.
+What impresses me is how lightweight the machine is, considering all the fancy features.

-In terms of the specifications, the Flite X1 has:
+In terms of specifications, the Flite X1 has:

-- Voltage: 4.5 to 16.5v.
-This makes it a very versatile machine for any type of tattoo work.
+– Voltage: 4.5 to 16.5v.
+This makes it very versatile for any type of tattoo work.

 - Weight: 144 g with the large battery.

-- Operation hours: with the biggest battery, you will have 8 hrs.
-It also comes with additional batteries.
+– Operation hours: with the biggest battery, you will have 8 hrs.
+It also comes with an additional battery.

-The operation may seem a bit unnatural or complex but for this reason, it comes with a comprehensive manual on how it operates and to adjust its features.
+The operation may seem unnatural or complex, but for this reason, it comes with a comprehensive manual on how it operates and adjusting its features.

-I would suggest you read this manual first because the voltage adjustment is not intuitive.
-With practice, it will be easy though.
+I suggest you read this manual first because the voltage adjustment is not intuitive.
+With practice, it will be easy, though.

 Should you buy it?
-If you have already tested wireless technology, I would say go for it.
+If you have already tested wireless technology, I would recommend it.

 Tattooing is a highly specialized art form.
-From people who start as hobbyists to professional tattoo artists, everyone who is connected to the industry has their own styles and preferences.
+Everyone who is connected to the industry has their styles and preferences, from those who start as hobbyists to professional tattoo artists.

-The choice of equipment is just as important as the artist’s skill when it comes to tattooing.
-If you’re new to the industry, this guide will introduce you to all the important aspects of cordless technology.
+The choice of equipment is just as important as the artist’s skill in tattooing.
+If you’re new to the industry, this guide will introduce you to all the critical aspects of cordless technology.

 As the name says, the term “wireless” refers to a piece of equipment that can operate without the use of a power cord.

-In this case, a wireless tattoo machine runs on the same principal of being operated by a battery power source which is connected directly to the armor of the machine.
+In this case, it runs on the same principle of being operated by a battery power source connected directly to the armor of the device (embedded or as an external element).

 There are a couple of options you will find in terms of controlling the voltage system, including: